shayaan-git/Slot-Machine/README.md

 # Slot-Machine
 This is my Project in Python.
-I used to code in python language to program this Project.
+I used in python code/language to program this Project.
+While creating the project I also learned the basics of Python as well.
+And also this is my first project in Python Programming Language.